Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 8. Aamantron, Sakshi Garden – B.T.
 Kawade Road.
 Landmark: Citadel Society

-9. Akriti Sarbojanin Durgotsav – Circus ground Magarpatta Main road (mundhwa road)
+9. Akriti Sarbojanin Durgotsav – Circus ground, Magarpatta Main road (mundhwa road)

 10. Agradoot Bangosamaj – Gera Ground, Near EON IT park Kharadi